PeterCamilleri/format_output/README.md

 * Always set left and right margins before setting the body.
 Otherwise, the body setting will be modified to a value other than the set value.
-* Don't set both the body and the width as only the last will have effect.
+* Don't set both the body and the width or unexpected results may be observed.

 ## Contributing